10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: ~$0.60 each

-Salteñas are Bolivia's breakfast pastry — a baked empanada-like pouch filled with a sweet-savory stew of meat, potatoes, olives, and a slightly spicy sauce that erupts when you bite in.
-The technique is important: tilt, nibble a corner, slurp the juice first, THEN eat the rest.
-I learned this the hard way when the filling of my first salteña detonated across my shirt.
+Salteñas are Bolivia's breakfast pastry — a baked, empanada-like pouch filled with a sweet-savory stew of meat, potatoes, olives, and a slightly spicy sauce that erupts when you bite in.
+Technique matters: tilt, nibble a corner, slurp the juice first, THEN eat the rest.
+Skip the ritual and the filling detonates across your shirt.

 Mercado Lanza, near Plaza San Francisco, is the best spot.
 Vendors start serving at 7AM, and by 10AM the best ones are sold out.
 At $0.60 each, eat three.
 Pair with api, a warm purple corn drink that tastes like cinnamon-spiced hot chocolate's cooler cousin.